FREQUENTLY ASKED QUESTIONS

 ★ Is it possible to buy a doll like Pennywise/Joker/Jack Skellington?

-I sold my Joker doll, but for the rest of the dolls I have and plan to make: No, you cannot buy them.
+No, sorry.
 I make these movie character dolls for myself and for Youtube content (they each have their own videos).
 I started my Movie Monster Dolls series to see what I am capable of and to improve my skills.
 I sold Joker, because I was not attached to him.
 But going forward I only plan to make characters that I love and therefore wouldn't want to sell.
 Did you know that it's actually illegal to make and sell stuff based on characters that are not in the public domain?
 Many small businesses get away with it, but it's actually not allowed and you could get in trouble for this on platforms like Etsy.

 ★ Can you hold/reserve a doll for me?